AOEmedia/EasyDeployWorkflows/README.rst

 WorkflowConfiguration and InfrastructureConfiguration
 ------------------------
  *  The Workflow Configuration represents the data that is required by the Deployment Workflow.
  *  It describes the target server Infrastructure of the deployment.
-Therefore its the part of your Deployment that is environment specific.
+Therefore it is the part of your Deployment, that typically is environment specific.
- *  Normally you have versions of the Configuration for each Environment (devbox, staging, production).
+ *  Normally you have versions of the Configuration for each Environment (devbox, staging, production, amazon).
 See below for the suggested folder structure.

 Sources
 ----------------
-Most of the Workflows start with a Download Task.
+Most of the Workflows start with getting your application from a Source.
-The Download Tasks supports different Sources:
+A Source can either be a file or a folder.
+If its a file most workflows expect this to be a archive.
+An archive is normaly downloaded to a deliveryfolder and unzipped there.

+File Locations:
- * a DownloadSource can Download from different Location (using Wget or SCP for example)
+ * a DownloadSource can Download from different Location (using Wget)
  * the Jenkins Source is very useful when you want to transfer certain Build Artifacts from your Jenkins CI Server (see below for an example)

+Folder Locations:
+ * Git
+ * SVN

 Deployment Scripts Example
 ------------------------------

 We recommend this structure:
- * deploy.php (your central deployment script)
+ * deploy.php (your central deployment script, evaluating parameters and get things started)
- * EasyDeploy (EasyDeploy Submodule)
+ * EasyDeploy (EasyDeploy Git-Submodule)
- * EasyDeployWorkflows (EasyDeployWorkflows submodule)
+ * EasyDeployWorkflows (EasyDeployWorkflows Git-Submodule)
- * Configuration
+ * Configuration (Workflow Configuration)
  * * [Projectname]
  * * * [Instancename].php